laravel/horizon/README.md

 You may gracefully terminate the master Horizon process on your machine using the `horizon:terminate` Artisan command.
 Any jobs that Horizon is currently processing will be completed and then Horizon will exit:

     php artisan horizon:terminate

+## Tags

+Horizon allows you to assign “tags” to jobs, including mailables, event broadcasts, notifications, and queued event listeners.
+In fact, Horizon will intelligently and automatically tag most jobs depending on the Eloquent models that are attached to the job.
+However, if you would like to manually define the tags for one of these object types, you may define a `tags` method on the class:

+    class RenderVideo implements ShouldQueue
+    {
+        /**
+         * Get the tags that should be assigned to the job.
+         *
+         * @return array
+         */
+        public function tags()
+        {
+            return ['render', 'video:'.$this->id];
+        }
+    }

 ## Notifications